PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

-# Installing Spatial Analytics Helm Chart on Google Cloud GKE
+# Installing Private Spatial APIs Helm Chart on Google Cloud GKE

 ### Before starting
 Make sure you have a Google Cloud account with following permissions: